jasonjoh/node-tutorial/README.md

 To summarize the new code in the `mail` function:

-- It creates an `OutlookServices.Client` object, passing it the API endpoint, `https://outlook.office.com/api/v1.0`, and a pointer to the access token callback we implemented earlier.
+- It uses the `outlook.base.setApiEndpoint` function to set the API endpoint, `https://outlook.office.com/api/v2.0`.
-- It issues a GET request to the URL for inbox messages, with the following characteristics:
+- It uses the `outlook.mail.getMessages` function to get inbox messages, using the `parameters.odataParams` parameter to control the request:
-	- It uses the `OrderBy()` function with a value of `DateTimeReceived desc` to sort the results by DateTimeReceived.
+	- It uses the `$orderby` query parameter with a value of `ReceivedDateTime desc` to get the newest messages first.
-	- It uses the `Select()` function to only request the `DateTimeReceived`, `From`, and `Subject` properties.
+	- It uses the `$select` query parameter to only request the `ReceivedDateTime`, `From`, and `Subject` properties.
-	- It uses the `fetchAll()` function with a value of `10` to limit the results to the first 10.
+	- It uses the `$top` query parameter with a value of `10` to limit the results to the first 10.
 - It loops over the results and prints out the sender, the subject, and the date/time the message was received.

 ### Displaying the results ###